-If you’re like most people, an overwhelming amount of your online life is spent on Facebook.
-In addition to status updates and photo/video sharing, the internet giant has entered the instant messaging arena, turning Facebook’s messaging function into a standalone app.
+No service has occupied a bigger slice of more people’s online lives than Facebook.
+Beyond status updates, endless political squabbles and photo/video sharing, the internet giant has become a force in instant messaging as well, turning Facebook’s messaging function into a standalone app.

-For those of you who want to keep your messaging out of Facebook’s reach, this article will show you how to remove Facebook Messenger from your smartphone.
+For those of you who want to keep your messaging out of Facebook’s reach, this article will explain how to delete Facebook Messenger from your smartphone.

-What information does Facebook collect from you as you use their services?
+What information does Facebook collect from you as you use its services?
 The list includes:

-- Information surrounding content: Facebook collects information about the content you create and share while using their services.
-This also includes information in or about what you share and who you share it with.
-Similarly, if someone shares information about you (e.g. a photo of you), Facebook collects that too.
+- Information surrounding content: Facebook collects information about the content you create and share while using its services.
+This also includes information within or about what you share and whom you share it with.
+Similarly, if someone shares information about you (such as a photo of you), Facebook collects that, too.

 - Information surrounding connections: Facebook gathers information about the people and groups you are connected to.
 This includes any contact information you upload, sync, or import from a personal device.

-- Payment information: if you complete a transaction through a service owned by Facebook, your payment information (e.g. card number, billing address, etc.) will be stored by Facebook.
+- Payment information: If you complete a transaction through a service owned by Facebook, your payment information (card number, billing address, etc.) will be stored by Facebook.

 How does Facebook use my information?